Post

 dl-env:cuda12.4.1-cudnn9.1.0-ubuntu22.04

-When you enter the above command in the terminal, it will run a container named test-container from the previously built dl-env:cuda12.4.1-cudnn9.1.0-ubuntu22.04 image, and connect port 22 of the host system to port 22 of that container, and port 88 of the host system to port 8888 of the container.
-If the Docker image was built normally in the previous step and the container started without any problems, JupyterLab should be running inside the test-container container at the default address http:127.0.0.1:8888.
+Entering the above command in the terminal will run a container named test-container from the previously built dl-env:cuda12.4.1-cudnn9.1.0-ubuntu22.04 image, connecting port 22 of the host system to port 22 of the container, and port 88 of the host system to port 8888 of the container.
+If the Docker image was built correctly in the previous step and the container started without issues, JupyterLab should be running inside the test-container at the default address http:127.0.0.1:8888.
 Therefore, when you open a browser on the host system where the Docker Engine is running and access http://127.0.0.1:88, it should connect to the http://127.0.0.1:8888 address inside the container and display a screen like the one below.

 JupyterLab Interface Screenshot

-Let’s open a terminal on the host system and run the ssh [email protected] command to remotely log in to the remote account of the Ubuntu system running inside the container.
+Open a terminal on the host system and run the command ssh [email protected] to remotely log in to the remote account of the Ubuntu system running inside the container.

-When logging in for the first time, a warning will be displayed stating that there is no information about the encryption key of the connection target and authentication is not possible, and it will ask if you want to continue connecting.
-You can proceed by entering “yes”.
+When logging in for the first time, you’ll get a warning that there’s no information about the target’s encryption key and authentication is not possible, and it will ask if you want to continue connecting.
+Enter “yes” to proceed.

-Then enter the password (if you didn’t change it when building the image, it will be the default value “000000”) to log in.
+Then enter the password (if you didn’t change it during image building, it will be the default “000000”) to log in.

 1